Reading time: 6 min.

 Trichotillomania

-Trichotillomania is very mentally challenging to sufferers [4].
-This is not an attention-seeking habit but a compulsion that they can’t stop, going as far as leaving bald patches as a result.
-Trichotillomania can occur in response to a number of different mental health conditions, but stress and anxiety is one of the most common.
+Trichotillomania is very mentally challenging for sufferers [4].
+Hair pulling is not an attention-seeking habit but a compulsion that they can’t stop, going as far as leaving bald patches as a result.
+Trichotillomania can occur in response to a number of different mental health conditions, but emotional stress and anxiety are one of the most common triggers.

 Dealing with anxiety can be exhausting.
 Putting your mind and body under pressure to recover can actually add to your stress levels.
-There’s evidence to suggest that alopecia leads to further anxiety, too — so it’s important to listen and respond to your mind and body when you’re feeling anxious [2].
+There’s evidence to suggest that alopecia leads to further anxiety, too.
+Therefore, it’s important to listen and respond to your mind and body when you’re feeling anxious [2].

-What to do if you’re experiencing anxiety and hair loss
+What can you do if you’re experiencing stress and anxiety-induced hair loss?

 If you are under pressure and feeling anxious, hair loss won’t suddenly occur, and it won’t be the only symptom.
-In most cases hair loss as a result of anxiety only occurs when the symptoms are particularly severe or have been present for a long time.
+In most cases, hair loss caused by stress and/or anxiety only occurs when the symptoms are particularly severe or have been present for a long time.

 Hair loss restoration treatments like hair transplants aren’t effective for people who have lost hair as a result of anxiety.
 Instead, the underlying cause needs to be addressed.